foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/start_prank.md

 // ...
 ```

-We can use prank in a test to mock caller address for a given contract:
+We can use `start_prank` in a test to change the caller address for a given contract:

 ```rust
 #[test]